Design your bridge digitally with AutoCAD or SketchUp

 As in previous years, schools will still physically construct a bridge from a kit of materials, and the Judging Days will be held as per usual, i.e. the bridges will be judged for efficiency, strength, and innovation.

 In addition, and as a way for students to better plan and design their bridges, all schools are encouraged to design their bridges digitally via AutoCAD, SketchUp Make or SketchUp Free.
 The design they develop using the digital tools can be used to aid their bridge construction.

-Teams must submit their digital wireframes to Aurecon via email by 11.59 PM Monday 5 August 2019 at firstname.lastname@example.org to be eligible for the Digital Award for the best virtual bridge design.
+Teams must submit their digital wireframes to Aurecon via email at firstname.lastname@example.org to be eligible for the Digital Award for the best virtual bridge design.
 After the bridge wireframes have been submitted, Aurecon engineers will select the three best bridge wireframe designs per location and will virtually test these using bridge analysis programmes to determine which bridge supports the highest load.

 The top three digitally designed bridges will be showcased and virtually tested on a projector at the Judging Day events.
 The digital testing of the projects will be compared and contrasted with the testing of the physical bridge on the rig so students can see which design was stronger.
 Then, the strongest digitally designed bridge will be awarded the Digital Award.